Tsuneko Nakazato

-Tsuneko Nakazato (中里 恒子, Nakazato Tsuneko) was the pen-name of a novelist in Shōwa period Japan.
+Tsuneko Nakazato (中里 恒子, Nakazato Tsuneko) was the pen-name of a Japanese novelist in the Shōwa period.
 Her real name was Nakazato Tsune.

 Early life

 Nakazato was born in Fujisawa city, Kanagawa prefecture and graduated from the Kanagawa Girls’ Higher School.
 When she was 17 years old she met Tatsuo Nagai and started writing, publishing multiple novellas before her marriage at age 19.

 Literary career

 In 1938, Nakazato became the first woman to win the prestigious Akutagawa Prize, with her short story Noriai bashi.
 After World War II, she came to be known for a number of works addressing the issue of international marriage, including Mariannu monogatari ("Maryann's Story", 1946) and Kusari ("Chain", 1959), which were drawn from her own daughter's marriage to an American.

 Her novel Utamakura ("Song Pillow", 1973) was awarded the Yomiuri Prize.
 In 1974, she received the Japan Art Academy Prize, and became a member of that institution in 1983.

 Nakazato was a resident of Zushi, Kanagawa from 1932 until her death due to colon cancer in 1987.
 Her grave is at the temple of Engaku-ji in Kamakura.